vvinogra/Dartboard/README.md

 # Dartboard

-Dartboard is an Android Custom View with a minimum amount of overdraws
+A Custom View with a minimum amount of overdraws

 ## Screenshots